sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 The data coverage is country-wide.
 It currently contains data for the [Contiguous United States](https://en.wikipedia.org/wiki/Contiguous_United_States){:target="_blank"}.
 Following diagrams show the number of data records (i.e., events) based on traffic or weather for different states.

 ## Use Policy and Legal Disclaimer
 This dataset is being distributed only for __Research__ purposes.
-By clicking on download button below, you may accept that you will not use this data only for non-profit, research applications.
+By clicking on download button below, you may accept that you will use this data only for non-profit, research applications.

 ## Format and Download
 The data is provided in the format of CSV files.
 The format of such files is described in below table.